dereuromark/cakephp-dto/README.md

 You can install this plugin into your CakePHP application using [Composer](https://getcomposer.org/).

-The recommended way to install is:
+The recommended way to install is as dev-dependency:

 ```
-composer require dereuromark/cakephp-dto
+composer require --dev dereuromark/cakephp-dto
 ```

 Then load the plugin with the following command:
 ```
-bin/cake plugin load CakeDto
+bin/cake plugin load CakeDto --only-debug
 ```

 ## Usage